musicmage4114/esi/docs/FleetsApi.md

 fleet_id = 789 # Integer | ID for a fleet

-naming = SwaggerClient::PutFleetsFleetIdSquadsSquadIdNaming.new # PutFleetsFleetIdSquadsSquadIdNaming | New name of the squad
+naming = SwaggerClient::NewSquadName.new # NewSquadName | New name of the squad

 squad_id = 789 # Integer | The squad to rename